UloE-G/Athletes-Corner/README.md

 ## Business Model

-- This business aimed to provide users with access to a range of sporting goods for Football, basketball, and Rugby.
+- This business aimed to provide users with access to a range of sporting goods for Football, Basketball, and Rugby.

 - The business model for Athletes Corner is B2C (Business to Customer).

 - The business uses a single payment system.

 - This business is an online-only store.

+- A Facebook page was also created to give users multiple ways to see the store.

 ## Design